All members acknowledge, accept and agree to abide by the following:

 Harvardwood is a volunteer-run, nonprofit organization for Harvard University alumni, students, faculty, staff and friends working or strongly interested in the arts, media and entertainment.
 The purpose of Harvardwood is to provide information, resources and professional opportunities for our members, while also endeavoring to strengthen ties among the arts, media, entertainment and education for our members and the broader community.
 We believe that our organization only grows stronger the more inclusive it can be.
 There are, however, certain behaviors we consider detrimental to that mission which we cannot tolerate:

-· Inappropriate, abusive, and/or threatening behavior toward a member of Harvardwood, the Harvardwood Board of Directors, Harvardwood staff or anyone else associated with a Harvardwood event and/or activity.
-This includes verbal and physical abuse, as well as (in extreme cases) written abuse.
+· Inappropriate, abusive, harassing, and/or threatening behavior toward a member of Harvardwood, the Harvardwood Board of Directors, Harvardwood staff or anyone else associated with a Harvardwood event and/or activity.
+This includes, without limitation, sexual harassment, verbal and physical abuse, as well as (in extreme cases) written abuse.

 · Use of the Harvardwood logo without authorization and/or inappropriate use of the Harvardwood name.
 Use of the Harvardwood logo or name should always be cleared with a member of the Board of Directors first, in writing.

 · Violating the confidentiality of guest speakers and/or other event participants, whether by publishing the information, sharing ideas that aren’t one’s own, or attempting to profit by relaying the advice of industry professionals without consent.

 · Stealing from the organization, another member, or a facility that may be hosting a Harvardwood event.
 This includes excessive or ongoing sharing of members-only and/or proprietary Harvardwood content with individuals who are not Full Members of Harvardwood.

 · Vandalizing Harvardwood property or the property of an affiliate, or causing excessive damage.
 This includes malicious and/or fraudulent postings to the Harvardwood website.